Mobile phones aren’t just for busy professionals and teenagers - they’re valuable gadgets for folks of all ages, including older people.

 Doro designs its phones with accessibility in mind.
 Its PhoneEasy 612 is a clamshell-style feature phone that may take you back to the late 2000s, but suits an elderly person perfectly.
 Large widely-spaced buttons, an extra loud speaker, and shortcut keys that basically function as speed dial all make it super useable.
 It comes with a charging dock too so you won't need to fiddle around with wires.
 There's no internet, and no apps - but as a basic phone to call and text on, it'll do the job no problem.

 No one's done feature phones quite like Nokia.
-The 108, released in 2013, has everything the company's older models were known for: amazing durability, low cost, and really long battery life - up to 31 days on standby, in this case.
+The 105, released in 2017, has everything the company's older models were known for: amazing durability, low cost, and really long battery life - up to several days on standby, in this case.